 Robust structure

-For decades, it has been showing off in the floodplains along the river Waal: Fort Vuren.
+For decades, it has been proudly standing in the floodplains along the river Waal.
 This Fort was also part of the New Dutch Waterline.
-The sturdy structure from 1844 had to protect Gorinchem from the enemy.
-The fort provided defense for dozens of men, weapons and provisions and can only be reached via a drawbridge.
-At Fort Vuren is Fort Vurig, a sturdy island where you can enjoy lunch, dinner, an overnight stay or a business meeting.
+The robust structure from 1844 was meant to protect Gorinchem from the enemy.
+The fort provided defense for dozens of troops, weapons and provisions and can only be reached via a drawbridge.
+Now, there is a museum where film footage, documents, and photos depict the situation in this region during the Second World War.
+The provision rooms have been turned into cozy restaurants.

 Tips nearby: